Genaker/CloudFlare_FPC_Worker/README.md

 # Worker and CF cache limitations:
  - The full-page cache is designed to work with the default magento cache, which is PHP FPC, FAST FPC (See extension), or Varnish.
 You can try to use it as a main cache, but it is not it was designed for.
  - You can't clear the cache by page.
 You can clear the entire cache only.
 That is why you need a default magento cache.
 However, it is designed to work without any cache clears.
 The worker will update it asynchronously.
 You mark the entire cache stale by changing its version.
-To hard clear cache you need change version twice.
+To hard clear the cache, you need to change the version twice.
 CF Worker checks the previous cache version as a stale cache.

 ## Installation
 Open Cloud Flare and Go to Workers